Getting to Portillo

 Getting To Portillo Chile

 The Santiago International Airport, Comodoro Arturo Merino Benítez Airport, is the main gateway airport for Portillo.
-Various airlines have flights into Santiago from other South American cities, and LAN is the major international carrier with flights from Australia, New Zealand, United States, Canada and Europe.
-To search for a great deal on a flight to Santiago, use one of our recommended flight booking engines.
-It's easy to compare prices, the number of stops, and flight times.
+Various airlines have flights into Santiago from other South American cities, and Latam is the major international carrier with direct flights from the United States, Australia, and New Zealand.
+You can look at flight routes on Skyscanner or google flights.

-To get from the airport to Portillo ski resort, there are shuttles, private transport providers, and lots of rental car companies if you want to self-drive.
-Of if you’re on a Chile multi-resort ski tour, all your transport requirements will be looked after.
+To get from the airport to Portillo ski resort, there are shuttles and private transport providers that can be organized as part of a Portillo ski package, and lots of rental car companies if you want to self-drive.
+Or if you’re on a Chile multi-resort ski tour, all your transport requirements will be looked after.

 The travel time from the airport to Portillo is about 2 hours although this can vary significantly depending upon road and snow conditions and the number of trucks.
 Traffic can be horrendous sometimes.
 Allow plenty of time on the return trip if you’re catching a flight.

 When storms roll in, the highway to Portillo and Argentina sometimes closes.
-The travel agent at Portillo can help with changes in itinerary including the booking of Santiago hotels as required.
-The hotel does a good job of forewarning guests about the potential of the road closing, but those stranded on the mountain have to pay for the first night of accommodation and half price for each day thereafter.
+The hotel does a good job of forewarning guests about the potential of the road closing, and the resort assists with logistics changes if required.

 Portillo Transfers